Antero Rokka

+In the novel

 Rokka is a farmer and family man from the Karelian Isthmus, who has the military rank of corporal.
 Rokka, who participated in the Winter War, joins the machine gun company in 1941 during the Continuation War, and is one of the oldest in the unit.
 As a fighter, he is very capable, being disrespectful to formal discipline, he ends up several times in disputes with Lieutenant Lammio.
-When breaking the given orders, Rokka considers himself to be above the rules, and he is even ready to threaten to kill others if they try to bring him to justice.
+When ignoring the given orders, Rokka considers himself to be above the rules, and he is even ready to threaten to kill others if they try to bring him to justice.
 As a soldier, Rokka is above all very pragmatic in nature: he enjoys fighting, but not killing, because he feels no hatred towards the enemy.
 In his opinion, there are only two options in war: kill or be killed.
-As far as we know, Rokka's only, but even greater, motive for his participation in the war is to get his home region, the Karelian Isthmus, which was looted from Finland as a result of the Winter War, back from the Soviets.
+As far as we know, Rokka's only, but even greater, motive for his participation in the war is to get his home region, the Karelian Isthmus, which was snatched from Finland as a result of the Winter War, back from the Soviets.
 Rokka is not a thinker either, instead he leaves the consideration of the morality of war to others.